Frequently asked piston questions:

 What is the recommended cylinder to piston clearance?

-Forged pistons will require larger.
-Since we don’t sell any it is best to contact the manufacture for their recommendations.
+Forged pistons will require larger clearances.
+Since we only sell cast pistons it is best to contact the manufacture for their recommendations.
 To read about breaking in new piston rings read our article: Ring Seating Problems.

 Why do modern rings have a larger end gap?